stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Attachments are beyond the scope of this document.
+The `SOAP_ENC_MIME` and
+`SOAP_ENC_MTOM` context flag must be set to enable attachments.
 See the
 [gSOAP user guide](http://www.genivia.com/doc/soapdoc2.html) for more details.

 ### Wrapper class/struct with simpleContent                         {#toxsd10-4}